munificent/craftinginterpreters/book/parsing-expressions.md

 Without well-defined precedence and associativity, an expression that uses multiple operators is ambiguous -- it can be parsed into different syntax trees, which could in turn evaluate to different results.
-We'll fix that in Lox by applying the same precedence rules as C, going from lowest to highest:
+We'll fix that in Lox by applying the same precedence rules as C, going from lowest to highest.

 <table>
 <thead>